privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 // Encrypted response that includes winning ad candidate. message ScoreAdsResponse {
-  // The response includes the top scored ad along with other related data.
-  // Unencrypted response.
-  message ScoreAdsRawResponse {
-    // Ad creative render url.
-    string render = 1;

-    // Name of Custom Audience / Interest Group the ad belongs to. string custom_audience_name = 2;
+  // Identifies the winning ad belonging to a Custom Audience / Interest Group. message AdScore {

-    // Bid corresponding to the winning ad. float bid = 3;

     // Score of the ad determined during the auction.
 Any value that is zero or
     // negative indicates that the ad cannot win the auction.
 The winner of the
     // auction would be the ad that was given the highest score.
-    // This corresponds to "desirability", i.e. the ouput from ScoreAd() script
-    // for score of an ad.
+    // The ouput from ScoreAd() script is desirability that implies score for an ad. float desirability = 1;

+    // Ad creative render url.
+    string render = 2;

+    // Name of Custom Audience / Interest Group the ad belongs to. string custom_audience_name = 3;

-    float score = 4;
+    // Bid corresponding to the winning ad. float buyer_bid = 4;

     /***************** Only relevant to Component Auctions *******************/
     // Additional fields for Component Auctions.